2002 Venezuelan coup attempt: Llaguno Overpass events

-At about 12:00pm, Chávez knew the march was on its way and he called for the implementation of a military plan to occupy key locations in the city, Plan Ávila, the plan first used by Carlos Andrés Pérez during the Caracazo that resulted in the killings of hundreds and possibly thousands of Venezuelans.Gott, Richard (2005), Hugo Chávez and the Bolivarian Revolution, Verso Books, p225 This caused discomfort among some in the military, since they knew that Chávez was violating the constitution he helped create by ordering High Command to have the military control civilians.

 By 12:30 pm, thousands of government supporters were gathered around the palace blocking all routes to Miraflores except for the Llaguno Overpass, which was where the Bolivarian Circles had gathered to overlook the route.
 As the march turned a corner and began to approach the Miraflores at about 2:00 pm, the National Guard fired about twelve tear gas canisters from behind the palace walls and the protesters fled back down the road.
 The protesters made it closer to Miraflores and the Presidential Guard responded with more tear gas.
 About 20 gas canisters caused panic and a dispersion of the demonstrators to areas surrounding the palace.

 Since other routes were blocked by the National Guard, many marchers began to head down Baralt Avenue in order to reach Miraflores.
 On Baralt Avenue, near the Llaguno Overpass as the march inched closer hundreds of Chávez supporters gathered and began throwing large rocks, Molotov cocktails and even tear gas at the demonstrators.
+Upon arrival of the marchers at Miraflores, the opposing sides were initially separated by two forces: the National Guard loyal to Chávez and the Metropolitan Police controlled by former Caracas mayor Alfredo Peña, a former Chávez supporter who had joined the opposition.
 As marchers and Chavistas clashed, the Metropolitan Police attempted to separate both sides from further confrontation with two trucks with water cannons.

-A few minutes after Chávez's broadcast at 3:45 pm, gunfire erupted again and the march began to disperse slightly.
+Trying to regain the initiative, Chávez spoke in a lengthy broadcast on the successes of his administration while calling for peace, but the networks decided to split the screen, showing the violence outside the palace, with the audio from the speech appearing disrupted.
+A few minutes after the speech concluded, gunfire erupted again and the march began to disperse slightly.
 As the demonstrators marched closer to the Llaguno Overpass, they could see Chavistas heavily armed, some with pistols.
 Police began to disperse the Chavista gunmen returning fire and few demonstrators began to follow behind them with pings of gunfire heard on the police armored vehicles, though the marchers fled shortly after as the violence grew.
 According to medical staff at the Vargas Hospital, the first to arrive at the hospital were opposition marchers.
 According to surgeons, the marchers had been shot in the back with handgun fire while fleeing and others were severely injured from 7.62×51mm NATO military rounds from Fal rifles, standard equipment of the National Guard defending Chávez.
 Later after police responded to pro-Chávez shooting, Chávez supporters then began being seen injured in the hospitals.
 As a result of the confrontations, 19 were left dead, most killed between 3:20 pm and 3:55 pm, and over 150 injured.

+"The killings at the anti-Chávez demonstration rocked the country", The New York Times reported on 20 April, "reviving memories of the violent events in 1989, known as the Caracazo, in which hundreds were killed by government forces.
+Venezuelans across the political spectrum swore that such violence would never take place again."